perriera/extras_dbo/docs/ORACLE.md

 ## How to setup Oracle Instant Client (on Linux, Windows or Mac)
 > This is a basic step-by-step guide to how to successfully install the Oracle Instant Client on your Ubuntu instance.
-The material provided by Ubuntu is good well researched but recent upgrades to Oracle Instant Client appear to need some refinements as listed in this article.
+The material provided by Ubuntu is good and well researched but recent upgrades to Oracle Instant Client appear to need some refinements as listed in this article.

  1. GIVEN we need to support apps that need Oracle database support
  2. WHEN we install the Oracle Instant Client